Delaware Hourly Paycheck Calculator

 2015ACS 1-year

-FICA is federal and applies in Delaware: employees pay Social Security and Medicare; employers match both.
-Above the federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+FICA applies in Delaware: employees pay Social Security and Medicare; employers match both.
+Above the federal threshold, Additional Medicare tax applies to employees only.
+Eligible pretax benefits may reduce FICA-taxable wages depending on plan rules.

-50-word description: Some U.S. cities levy wage or income taxes in addition to state and federal withholding.
-Delaware primarily relies on state income tax, but certain municipalities (e.g., Wilmington) may impose local wage taxes.
-Rates, bases, and residency/worksite rules vary.
-Always verify city requirements before estimating take-home pay or running payroll.
+Some U.S. cities levy wage or income taxes.
+Delaware primarily relies on state income tax, but municipalities like Wilmington may impose local wage taxes.
+Verify rates, wage bases, and residency/worksite rules before running payroll.

 City Employee Local Income Tax?
 Typical Treatment Notes